tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/功能实践/跑通直播模式/跑通直播模式(Electron)_intl_en.md

       console.warn(`onEnterRoom: failed to enter the room ${result}`);
     }
   };
-  // This callback will be triggered when the anchor enables/disables camera push let onUserVideoAvailable = function(userId, available) {
+  // This callback is triggered when the anchor enables/disables stream pushing by the camera. let onUserVideoAvailable = function(userId, available) {
     if (available === 1) {
         let id = `${userId}-${roomId}-${TRTCVideoStreamType.TRTCVideoStreamTypeBig}`;